bittencourtjulival/android_vendor_xiaomi-firmware/README.md

 # vendor_xiaomi_firmware

-This project is only for XiaoMi 8SE(sirius)
+This project is only for Xiaomi mi mix 2s(Polaris)